 - 5.25 The council uses the Logotech PSTM system, purpose-built cash flow forecasting software to determine the maximum period for which funds may prudently be committed.
 The forecast is compiled on a prudent basis, with receipts underestimated and payments over-estimated, to minimise the risk of the council being forced to borrow on unfavourable terms to meet its financial commitments.
-Limits on long-term investments are set by reference to the council's medium-term financial strategy and cash flow forecast. - 5.26 The council will spread its liquid cash over at least four providers (e.g., bank accounts and money market funds) to ensure that access to cash is maintained in the event of operational difficulties at any one provider.
+Limits on long-term investments are set by reference to the council's medium-term financial strategy and cash flow forecast. - 5.26 The council will spread its liquid cash over at least four providers (e.g., bank accounts and money market funds), of which at least two will be UK domiciled, to ensure that access to cash is maintained in the event of operational difficulties at any one provider.